ahmadbelb/Blog/_pages/about.md

 </picture>
 _My path viewed through a lens of sustainability._
  -->
-### Research
+ ### Computational Science and Engineering Research

-My research interests include understanding forest hydraulic health dynamics towards charecterizing wildfire risk and drought impacts on vegetation.
-To do so, I work across several scales - from plot-scale measurements to landscape-scale estimations.
+ My research interests include understanding climate dynamics towards characterizing wildfire risk and drought impacts on the overall climate.
+For this purpose, I started my Computational Science and Engineering degree - where the need for high performance computing is required.
 To know more about my research, check out my [publications](https://ahmadbelb.github.io/Blog/publications/) or [talks](https://ahmadbelb.github.io/Blog/talks/).

+### Civil Engineering Research

+My research interests include understanding structural health dynamics towards characterizing natural frequency and dynamic loads on bridges.
+To do so, I work across several scales - from Ansys simulations to data-driven damage features extraction.
+To know more about my research, check out my [publications](https://ahmadbelb.github.io/Blog/publications/) or [talks](https://ahmadbelb.github.io/Blog/talks/).

 ### Skills

-Since my research involves developing data-driven approaches, where required, I apply machine learning and deep learning.
-While learning skills related to data science in my coursework, I worked on several projects to gain hands-on experience.
+Since my research involves developing data-driven approaches, I apply machine learning and high-performance computing where required.
+While learning skills related to parallel computing in my coursework, I worked on several projects to gain hands-on experience.
 The [projects tab](https://ahmadbelb.github.io/Blog/projects/) includes such side projects.

 ### Job

-For about 2 years between my bachelors and masters, I was a Wireline Field Engineer at Schlumberger in Northeast India.
-There, I designed, executed and delivered several projects for reservoir characterization (measuring quantity and quality of hydrocarbon payzones) and intervention (e.g., increase wellbore flow, plug old boreholes, etc.)
+For about 1 year now, I am a working student in Munich at TE connectivity.
+There, I designed, executed and delivered several projects for IoT integration (calibrating machines based on several parameters ) and features extraction (e.g., automating the machine start-up based on previous year data, etc.)

 ### Hobbies

-My hobbies include bicycle touring, and triathlons.
+My hobbies include hiking, and electric circuit design.
 I am passionate about them and devote my entire free time to them.
 You can read more about my hobbies on the [blog section](https://ahmadbelb.github.io/Blog/blog/).

 {% include image.html url="https://ahmadbelb.github.io/Blog/images/coverpicture.jpeg"%}